 - locate and arrange for resources

-- share the responsibility for education of residents, families and colleagues.
+- share the responsibility for the education of residents, families and colleagues.

 In honour of Social Work Week and Month, we took the opportunity to explore with members of the SW and SSW in LTC Community of Practice their own reflections on their practice and role in LTC.
 It’s apparent that social workers (SW) and social service workers (SSW) are an integral part of the team in LTC.